nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 of the enumeration type.
 The namespace consists of one or more identifiers separated by `::`.

+* An optional attribute `default` giving the default value of the enumeration.
+This value must match the name attribute of one of the item definitions within the enumeration (see below).

+* An optional attribute `serialize_type` giving the type of the enumeration for serialization.

 If the attribute `namespace` is missing, then the type is placed in the global namespace.

-* An optional attribute `default` which provides the default value of the enumeration.

 If the attribute `default` is missing, then the value of the enumeration is set to 0.

-* An optional attribute `serialize_type` which provides the type of the enumeration for serialization.

 If the attribute `serialize_type` is missing, then the serialization type is set to FwEnumStoreType or equivalently, I32.